Chart Color Schemes

 AreaSearch assessment positions Annandale ahead of most Australian regions for employment performance

-Construction employs only 5.7% locally compared to Greater Sydney's 8.6%.
-Over a 12-month period ending unspecified, employment increased by 3.5% while labour force grew by 4.2%, raising unemployment by 0.7 percentage points.
-By comparison, Greater Sydney had employment growth of 2.6%, labour force growth of 2.9%, and an unemployment increase of 0.3 percentage points.
-In NSW to Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-National unemployment was 4.5%, with national employment growth at 0.26%.
-According to Jobs and Skills Australia's May 2025 forecasts, national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Annandale's employment mix suggests local growth of approximately 7.4% over five years and 14.9% over ten years, based on a simple weighting extrapolation for illustrative purposes only.
+Workforce participation in Annandale is 70.4%, compared to Greater Sydney's 60.0%.
+Employment is concentrated in professional & technical, health care & social assistance, and education & training sectors.
+The area specializes in professional & technical employment, with a share 1.5 times the regional level.
+Construction employs only 5.7% of local workers, below Greater Sydney's 8.6%.
+Limited local employment opportunities are indicated by Census data comparing working population to resident population.
+Over the past year, employment increased by 3.5%, while labour force grew by 4.2%, causing unemployment to rise by 0.7 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.6%, with unemployment rising by 0.3 percentage points.
+As of Nov-25, NSW employment contracted by 0.03% (losing 2,260 jobs), with the state unemployment rate at 3.9%.
+National unemployment rate is 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Annandale's employment mix suggests local employment should increase by 7.4% over five years and 14.9% over ten years, using a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment